BergenSoft/smart-nodes/README.md

 ## 8. Logic

 This node can be used for AND, OR and XOR logics.
+Inputs and outputs can be individually selected to be inverted.

 ### **Features:**